 Members present developments in their countries and initiatives designed to improve efficiency and reach new markets.
 To include an update on EC developments from EPC

 16.00 How social media impacts media monitoring - TalkWalker

 Social media is the new player in media monitoring.
 With over 100 clients the leading social media aggregator and service supplier TalkWalker is uniquely positioned to provide insights into how social and traditional; media interact in the market, and how these trends will develop, and who the winners and losers will be.

 The PDLN Conference Dinner

-Our venue is the Benaki Museum, where we will have sole use of the venue, a guided tour and will eat under the stars.
+Our venue is the Benaki Museum, where we will have sole use of the venue and a guided tour.
+We will eat under the stars.